hugoalh-studio/range-iterator-es/README.md

 >   - it's symbol has an underscore prefix (e.g.: `_bar`, `_foo`).
 >
 >   These elements are not considered part of the public API, thus no stability is guaranteed for them.
-> - For usage of JSR and NPM resources, it is recommended to import the entire module with the main entrypoint, however it is also able to import part of the module with sub entrypoint if available, please visit [file `jsr.jsonc`](./jsr.jsonc) property `exports` for available sub entrypoints.
+> - For usage of JSR or NPM resources, it is recommended to import the entire module with the main entrypoint, however it is also able to import part of the module with sub entrypoint if available, please visit the [file `jsr.jsonc`](./jsr.jsonc) property `exports` for available sub entrypoints.
 > - It is recommended to use this module with tag for immutability.

 ### 🛡️ Require Runtime Permissions

-*This module does not require any permission.*
+*This module does not require any runtime permission.*

 ## 🧩 APIs